AlinahMatlala/SQL-Business-Analytics-BigQuery-Exercises/README.md

 - Conditional Logic (CASE statements)
 - Date Functions
 - Null functions and Join functions and MORE.

+Business Analytics
+- important terms used in the business field

 ## Skills Demonstrated
 - Writing SQL queries for data analysis